What Happens After Mediation Settlement?

 - Insurance liens: If your insurance company made payments towards your medical bills or other expenses, they might have a right to recoup their payments on your behalf out of your settlement.

-- Court costs: When you file a lawsuit, there are usually court costs and other fees associated with the case that may be paid from your settlement amount.
+- Court costs: When you file a lawsuit, there are usually court costs and other fees associated with the case.
+Those may be paid from your settlement amount.

 - Attorneys’ fees: When you hire an attorney to represent you, they must be paid.
 If you owe your attorney money, it will be deducted from your settlement amount before the rest gets distributed to you.